MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 # Data pipelines pricing for Data Factory in Microsoft Fabric

-Data pipelines enable you to leverage rich out-of-the-box data orchestration capabilities to compose flexible data workflows that meet your enterprise data movement and ingestion needs.
+Data pipelines enable you to apply rich out-of-the-box data orchestration capabilities to compose flexible data workflows that meet your enterprise data movement and ingestion needs.
 These capabilities require different computing service engines that have distinct consumption rates.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]